pen-to-squareGetting Started Guide

 Configure Hardhat

-1. Open hardhat.config.js, and add WSCChain testnet configuration:
+1. Open hardhat.config.jsand add the WSCChain testnet configuration:

-• Replace YOUR_PRIVATE_KEY with your MetaMask private key (export from “Account Details”; do not share it publicly).
+• Replace YOUR_PRIVATE_KEY with your MetaMask private key (exported from "Account Details"; do not share it publicly).

 2. Make sure to install the necessary Hardhat plugins: